-The iPhone 11 Pro Promo Song Had Me Dancing During The Keynote
+This iPhone Promo Song Had Me Dancing During Apple's Keynote

 Though the unveiling of the iPhone 11 totally stole the spotlight at Apple's Keynote Address this year, I'm totally curious about another important feature of the event that may be less talked about: the incredible music.
 At the company's Keynote Address on Sept.
 10 at Steve Jobs Theater in Cupertino, California, the music accompanying the new phones was just as exciting as the new smartphone lineup's reveal.
 In case you've had it stuck in your head since you first heard it, you'll want to know that the iPhone 11 Pro promo song appears to be "Get Up" by Terrell Hines, according to the Shazam app.
 The catchy song is def one you'll want to add to your daily playlist.